-What does it mean to be a Safe Zone member?
+What does it mean to be a Qeer Safe Zone member?

-A Safe Zone member is a person who has voluntarily decided to become a visible ally for all LGBTQ people on campus.
-Members have undergone a three-hour workshop to build on their knowledge and awareness of issues within the LGBTQ community; reflect on their own personal assumptions, biases and beliefs; and gain tools in how to create a safe space for members of the LGBTQ community as well as other allies.
-Safe Zone members are also committed to providing appropriate information and assistance regarding LGBTQ interests, issues and concerns.
+A Safe Zone member is a person who has voluntarily decided to become a visible ally for all queer people on campus.
+Members have undergone a three-hour workshop to build on their knowledge and awareness of issues within the queer community; reflect on their own personal assumptions, biases and beliefs; and gain tools in how to create a safe space for members of the queer community as well as other allies.
+Safe Zone members are also committed to providing appropriate information and assistance regarding queer interests, issues and concerns.

-What does it mean if I see a Safe Zone symbol displayed?
+What does it mean if I see a Queer Safe Zone symbol displayed?

-A Safe Zone symbol identifies the person as someone who has chosen to educate themselves about LGBTQ issues and has information about local resources.
-A person displaying a Safe Zone decal has been through a workshop and is committed to creating an inclusive environment for students, staff, and faculty who identify as LGBTQ.
-The Safe Zone symbol communicates a message of understanding, non-judgment and knowledge of gay, lesbian, bisexual, transgender, and queer persons' needs and concerns.
+A Queer Safe Zone symbol identifies the person as someone who has chosen to educate themselves about queer issues and has information about local resources.
+A person displaying a Queer Safe Zone decal has been through a workshop and is committed to creating an inclusive environment for students, staff, and faculty who identify as queer.
+The Queer Safe Zone symbol communicates a message of understanding, non-judgment and knowledge of queer persons' needs and concerns.

-Do I already need to know about LGBTQ resources to join?
+Do I already need to know about queer resources to join?

-Members of Safe Zone need only to be open and supportive to the needs of LGBTQ individuals and willing to learn about issues related to sexual orientation and gender identity.
+Queer Safe Zone allies need only to be open and supportive to the needs of queer individuals and willing to learn about issues related to sexual orientation and gender identity.

-Who is involved in bringing back the Safe Zone program?
+Who is involved in bringing back the Queer Safe Zone program?